 7 Things We’ve Learned From a Year (And Some) of Live, Online Training

-For a company that has specialized in, and has prided itself on, delivering immersive in-person training, the last year and a half has presented unprecedented challenges.
+For a company that has specialized in, and has prided itself on, delivering immersive in-person training (including our Android and iOS bootcamps), the last year and a half has presented unprecedented challenges.
 How would we keep going when we could not practice the craft we had honed for so long?
 Could we adapt when we could not rely only on the in-person experience we had created for our students?